nickcox/cd-extras/cd-extras/about_Cd-Extras.help.txt

 [~]> _
 ```

-Note that `cd-extras` will only remember locations visited via `Set-LocationEx` or its alias.
+`cd-extras` will only remember locations visited via `Set-LocationEx` or its alias.